yannTrm/machine_learning_course/courses/1_regression.md

 This custom cost function adapts to the non-linear nature of the temperature prediction problem.

+### Upcoming Content 🚀

+I am continuously working to bring you more valuable content on machine learning and regression techniques.
+The remaining sections are currently under development and will soon be available as part of a comprehensive PDF that consolidates all the machine learning courses into a final essay.
+I appreciate your patience and interest in learning, and I look forward to providing you with a comprehensive resource that covers the full spectrum of machine learning topics.

+Stay tuned for the upcoming release, and thank you for being part of our learning journey!

 In the next section, we will explore "Advanced Techniques in Non-Linear Regression."
 If you have specific questions or examples related to cost functions in non-linear regression or if you'd like to delve deeper into practical examples, please let me know.